 You may watch all Shark films and think that a shark is waiting to attack you in Menorca.

 In fact, yes, there are sharks in Menorca.
 But like all the Mediterranean sea.
 Nevertheless, sightings in that latitudes rarely happen.
-With the time, they were disappearing, cause of overfishing, and the increase of ships.
-Sharks are totally driven out to deep waters.
+With time, they were disappearing cause of overfishing and the increase of ships.
+As a result, sharks are going to deep waters.

 Also can interest to you: [Top 5 plans to do in Mahon] and [Discover Cala Tortuga, one of the best beaches of Menorca]

-If we are lucky (or unlucky), and we find a shark.
-We don't be worried, probably it's gonna be hurried and stranded on the beach.
-The best thing we can do is to try to call someone who can help it, and save the shark's life.
+If you are lucky (or unlucky) and you find a shark.
+You don't be worried; probably it's hurried and stranded on the beach.
+The best thing you can do is call someone who can help it and save the shark's life.